- This event has passed.

 “Central America, the United States, and the Long Labor Struggles Shaping Migration Today” ~ The Bernard Kleiman Lecture

 Saturday, July 28 @ 10:00 am - 12:00 pmFree

-Lara Putnam, Professor of History at the University of Pittsburgh
+Lara Putnam is professor and chair of the Department of History at the University of Pittsburgh.

 “What drives Central Americans thousands of miles to seek asylum at the US border?
 How can tracing the entangled past that connects El Salvador, Honduras, and Guatemala to the United States help us understand the dilemmas and pressures of the present?
 And what does the long history of labor struggle across these varied nations teach us about the possibilities—and challenges—of solidarity?”